streed/ml-notes/docs/USAGE_GUIDE.md

 3. **Tag-like Keywords**: Include relevant keywords in content
 4. **Custom Prompts**: Use specific analysis prompts for better insights
 5. **Editor Setup**: Configure your preferred editor for better experience
-6. **Search Strategy**: Use vector search for concepts, text search for specifics
+6. **Search Strategy**: Use semantic search for concepts, text search for exact matches
 7. **Note Organization**: Consider using prefixes like "Meeting:", "Research:", etc.

 ---